Places that Help: Federal

 Free Our Girls

 Free Our Girls is a non-profit organization based in northern Colorado.
 We provide both locally and nationwide support and resources for currently and previously trafficked women.
 We also have an online forum for parents and support persons of victims/survivors.
 We also provide awareness and prevention trainings and events in northern Colorado.
 A majority of our programs are accessible online (through private discussion forums, email newsletters, phone consultations) so they are accessible on a national scale.
+Our direct services program, the FLIGHT Program, focuses on understanding the mental/emotional/psychological and financial abuse patterns, developing exit plans, financial literacy and economic empowerment, post-escape mentoring and resource referrals.
+With the funding generated through our training programs, in addition to donations made by our supporters, we are able to provide much-needed rehabilitation, counseling, and housing to sex trafficking victims.

 GEMS - Girls' Educational & Mentoring Services